 The amazing thing is that is no shortage of things you may do with Wix.
 And this also includes eCommerce.
 You can think of Wix as a website builder that has great eCommerce functionality as well.

 As choosing the most suitable backbone for your new online store will likely directly affect how successful your online store becomes, you should not take this decision lightly.
-Now we will discuss some of the key differences between the two platforms.
-Let’s start!
+Now we will discuss some of the key differences between Wix vs Shopify.
+Let’s start?

 1. Ecommerce tools